eshaalsiddiqui/Forecasting_Electricity_Demand/README.md

 ## Dataset Description

 - **Source:** Historical electricity demand data from Ontario (file: `ontario_electricity_demand.csv`)
-- **Rows:** Varies (CSV format)
+- **Rows:** Each row represents one hourly interval
-- **Columns:** Includes timestamp and demand metrics
+- **Columns:**
+  - `date`: Date of observation (YYYY-MM-DD)
+  - `hour`: Hour of the day (1 to 24)
+  - `hourly_demand`: Electricity demand in megawatts (MW)
+  - `hourly_average_price`: Average electricity price (in CAD) for the hour
-- **Data Types:** Includes datetime objects and numeric values
+- **Data Types:**

-The dataset is structured to support time-series forecasting, with demand measured over regular intervals.
-Exploratory data analysis and preprocessing were performed before model training.
+  - `date`: String or datetime
+  - `hour`: Integer
+  - `hourly_demand`: Integer
+  - `hourly_average_price`: Float

+The dataset is designed for time-series forecasting.
+It captures hourly electricity demand and corresponding price, making it suitable for modeling consumption trends and predicting future demand using supervised learning techniques.
+Preprocessing steps included handling date-time features and normalizing/standardizing features where necessary.

 ---